pragma-org/amaru-treasury/journal/ledger.md

 | Delta amount | -16,000 USDM                                                           |
 | Agreement?   | [Phase 2 Validation Development][agreement_phase2_validations]         |

-Disbursement of 16,000 USDM from the ledger treasury in payment of invoice Sundae Labs CON-43, for the completion of Milestone 1 as per Remunerated Contributor Agreement for _Phase 2 validation development_.
+Disbursement of 16,000 USDM from the ledger treasury in payment of invoice CON-43 from Sundae Labs, for the completion of Milestone 1 as per Remunerated Contributor Agreement for _Phase 2 validation development_.

 ---